-What is Radon?
+What Is Radon?

-What Health Risks Can Radon Pose?
+Health Risks of Radon

 How Does Radon Enter Your Home?

 The highest level of concentration is normally found on the lowest level of your home.
 It enters as a gas through cracks in the floor, walls, foundation, hollow block walls, and sump pumps.
-Basements with no visible signs of cracks or openings also can have radon because radon can move easily through all gas permeable materials.
+Basements with no visible signs of cracks or openings also can have radon because radon can move easily through all gas-permeable materials.

-Is your home a new construction, built on a slab or a townhouse?
+Is your home a new construction, built on a slab, or a townhouse?

-Installing Radon Mitigation Systems
+Professional Installation Radon Mitigation Systems

 You can learn more about what a Sub Slab Depressurization Radon Mitigation System is, and how we install it into your home, by clicking the button below!